rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 ## Set ItemStacks After Changing Them

-Notice how it's simply called an `ItemStack` in the API, not an `ItemStackRef`, similar to `InvRef`.
+Have you noticed that it's simply called an `ItemStack` in the API, not an `ItemStackRef`, similar to `InvRef`?
 This is because an `ItemStack` isn't a reference - it's a copy.
 Stacks work on a copy of the data rather than the stack in the inventory.
 This means that modifying a stack won't actually modify that stack in the inventory.

-Don't do this:
+For example, don't do this:

 ```lua
 local inv = player:get_inventory()